 Here are some of our favorite things to make with Classic Vanilla Shortbread Dough:

 - Slice into rectangles ¼-inch-thick or roll out softened dough to 1/4-inch thickness and cut into desired shapes.

 - Transfer to baking sheets; sprinkle with decorating sugar if desired.

-On a lightly greased baking sheet or pan, roll or press out dough evenly with fingers to form an 8-inch square.
+On a lightly greased baking sheet or pan, roll or press out dough (1/2 package if using Grand Central U-bake shortbread) evenly with fingers to form an 8-inch square.
 Sprinkle evenly with ¾ cup chopped salted and roasted mixed cocktail nuts and press lightly into dough.
 Top with 1 tablespoon granulated or Demerara sugar.
-Chill for at least 30 minutes, then bake as recommended above.
+Chill for at least 30 minutes, then bake in preheated 350-degree oven for 10 to 15 minutes or until golden brown.
+Cool completely.
 Cool for 10 minutes and cut into bars.

 Press softened shortbread dough into a standard size tart tin and fill with your favorite tart filling.

 Let shortbread dough come to cool room temperature.
 Cut off pieces and press evenly into mini tart pans or muffin tins.
 Bake at 350 for 10-12 minutes until golden.
 Let cool.
 Meanwhile, make lemon curd.
 Spoon evenly into cooled shells and spread with back of spoon.
 Top with lightly sweetened whipped cream.

 U-bake Classic Vanilla Shortbread may be purchased online for pick up or delivery